FrancescoO1/FrancescoO1/README.md

 ![Visitor Badge](https://visitor-badge.laobi.icu/badge?page_id=FrancescoO1.FrancescoO1)

 ## 👋 Hi there!
-I'm a Telecommunications and Computer Engineering Student
+I'm a Telecommunications and Computer Engineering Student, currently doing an internship at Thales as a Defence System Engineering intern.

 My name is Francesco, and I’m building my path through bits, waves, and algorithms.
 I'm passionate about both the world of **telecommunications**, where information travels through space, and **computer science**, where it takes shape and meaning.